janoglezcampos/PingMe/README.md

 If you have experience in this topic, and there is something you think is wrong, please let me know, feedback is great; also if you want to collaborate, you are welcome, go to the how to publish changes section to know more.

 The project includes 4 autonomous system: (This description is work in progress, an in depth explanation will be added)
-> **ISP 55:** This is the more complex one, it only allow ipv4 traffic by default, but implements mpls and 6rd tunnels to allow ipv6 traffic.
+> **ISP 55:** This is the more complex one, it only allow ipv4 traffic by default, but implements 6rd tunnels to allow ipv6 traffic.
 > **ISP 2000:** This are the new guys, they only allow ipv6 by default, but ip4ip6 tunnels are deployed.
 > **ISP 3000:** Like ISP 55, they only allow ipv4 traffic by default, but using 6pe tunnels ipv6 traffic can go throw.
 > **ISP 100:** This is a dual stack isp that aims to simulate the rest of internet.